Katharine Elizabeth McBride: Career

-By 1938, Katharine McBride became an associate professor at Bryn Mawr in both the Education and Psychology departments.
-In 1938, she was also appointed Assistant Dean at Bryn Mawr.
-In 1940, she left Bryn Mawr to become the Dean at Radcliffe College in Boston.
-On November 28, 1941, Katharine McBride became one of the youngest people to be named the president of an American university.
-She was also one of the few female presidents of American colleges at the time.
+In 1935, McBride was a lecturer at Bryn Mawr in the Education department.
+She also worked in local schools to provide guidance center and clinic services.
+In 1936, she was appointed assistant professor of education and psychology.
+In 1938, she was appointed associate professor and an assistant Dean at Bryn Mawr.
+In 1940, she left Bryn Mawr to become the Dean at Radcliffe College and worked closely with Ada Comstock.
+In 1942, McBride became the fourth president of Bryn Mawr College.
+She was one of the youngest people to be named the president of an American university and one of the few female presidents of American colleges at the time.

-Katharine McBride was the fourth president of Bryn Mawr college.
 As President, she advocated for her students by turning down government scholarship programs that required universities to report student protesters during the Vietnam War.
 In McBride's first year as president, she taught Child Psychology and co-led the Psychology Journal Club.
 McBride also was the Vice President of the College of Entrance Examination Board and Chair of the Committee on Tests.
 Even though not technically a practicing neuropsychologist, McBride continued to value standardization, confront measurement issues and develop test instruments.
-McBride was an active member of the American Psychological Association.
-She was elected a Fellow of the American Academy of Arts and Sciences in 1968.

 McBride developed the Child Study Institute, a clinical, educational service that in present-day serves as a mental-health services center.
 She also oversaw the construction of the Mariam Coffin Canaday Library, Erdman Hall, Haffner Hall, and additions to the Park Science Center.
+In 1960, she was awarded the M. Carey Thomas Award by the Bryn Mawr Alumnae Association.

+She served on the Committee on Education Beyond High School by President Dwight D. Eisenhower and the National Science Foundation by President John F. Kennedy.
+She served as chair of the College Entrance Examination Board from 1949 to 1952 and on the board of trustees for the Educational Testing Service from 1949 to 1964.
+She served as chair of the American Council on Education from 1955 to 1956 and on the Carnegie Foundation Commission on the Future of Higher Education from 1967 to 1973.

+McBride was an active member of the American Psychological Association, the American Association for Applied Psychology, and the American Association of University Women.
+She was elected a Fellow of the American Academy of Arts and Sciences in 1968.

 McBride made a televised appearance on ABC News Issues and Answers program on September 19, 1965.
 To a national audience, she espoused her beliefs in equality in higher education, and that greater assistance was needed for disadvantaged individuals to even the playing field in higher education.

-Katharine McBride died on June 3, 1976, after sustaining a heart attack.
+McBride died June 3, 1976, at Bryn Mawr Hospital after a heart attack.
+She was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.